pedroCollogno/DTYProject2/README.md

 Now that you've installed everything, you're ready to go !
 To start the demonstrator, you have to run the `start` script corresponding to your OS (located in unix_scripts for unix systems, or win_scripts for Windows).
+Then, to get to the app, just open a browser on http://localhost:4200/.

 To know more about the possibilities with the demonstrator, and how to use it, check the [USER MANUAL](./USER_MANUAL.md) out !